sidneykung/sql_queries/README.md

 ## Fundamentals

 #### Managing Data

-- `CREATE TABLE` creates a new table.
+- `CREATE TABLE` creates a new table
-- `INSERT INTO` adds a new row to a table.
+- `INSERT INTO` adds a new row to a table
-- `SELECT` queries data from a table.
+- `SELECT` queries data from a table
-- `ALTER TABLE` changes an existing table.
+- `ALTER TABLE` changes an existing table
-- `UPDATE` edits a row in a table.
+- `UPDATE` edits a row in a table
-- `DELETE FROM` deletes rows from a table.
+- `DELETE FROM` deletes rows from a table

+#### Queries
+- `SELECT` queries data from a table
+- `AS` creates alias for a column or table
+- `DISTINCT` returns unique values
+- `WHERE` filters the results of the query based on specific conditions
+- `LIKE` is used inside of a `WHERE` clause to match a specific pattern
+- `BETWEEN` filters by a range of values
+- `AND` displays a row if all the conditions are true
+- `OR` displays a row if any condition is trueORDER BY sorts the result
+- `LIMIT` specifies the maximum number of rows that the query will return
+- `CASE` creates different outputs

+#### Aggregate Functions

+#### Multiple Tables